Rei-Ruimin/WHITEZENblog/README.md

 ## Tutorial
 ### Setting Up Hexo, GitHub, Netlify, and Cloudflare

 I followed [this guide](https://blog.cuijiacai.com/blog-building/) to get started.
 Essentially, I used Hexo to create the blog code and stored it on GitHub.
 Then, I used Netlify to deploy the blog online.
 To ensure the blog loads quickly in China, I utilized Cloudflare.
-The only modification I made to the guide was purchasing my domain name from NameSilo instead of the recommended provider, as it was more economical.
-NameSilo provides buttons that assist in setting up DNS and changing the nameserver, as illustrated below.
+The only modification I made to the guide was purchasing my domain name from NameSilo instead of the recommended provider, as it was cheaper.
 ### Adding a CMS with hexo-netlify-cms

 To incorporate a Content Management System (CMS) into the blog, I utilized the [hexo-netlify-cms package](https://www.npmjs.com/package/hexo-netlify-cms).
 If you follow the official guide, be aware that it defaults to using the 'master' branch instead of 'main' in your Git repository.
 To address this, I created a new 'master' branch for production, as suggested in [this discussion](https://answers.netlify.com/t/git-gateway-error/12220/19).